IIIF/api/source/api/presentation/2.0/index.md

 Collections have two new list-based properties:

 collections
 : References to sub-collections of the current collection.
-Each referenced collection _must_{: .rfc} have the appropriate @id, @type and label.
+Each referenced collection _MUST_ have the appropriate @id, @type and label.

 manifests
 : References to manifests contained within the current collection.
-Each referenced manifest _must_{: .rfc} have the appropriate @id, @type and label.
+Each referenced manifest _MUST_ have the appropriate @id, @type and label.

-Collections _must_{: .rfc} have the following properties:
+Collections _MUST_ have the following properties:

   * `@id`
   * `@type` and the value MUST be "sc:Collection"
   * `label`

-Collections _should_{: .rfc} have the following properties:
+Collections _SHOULD_ have the following properties:

   * At least one of `collections` and `manifests`.
 Empty collections with neither are allowed but discouraged.
   * `description`
   * `attribution`

-Collections _may_{: .rfc} have the following properties:
+Collections _MAY_ have the following properties:

   * `metadata`
   * `thumbnail`